Here's what we know about the classified documents found at Biden's home and office

 "This appointment underscores for the public the department's commitment to both independence and accountability in particularly sensitive matters, and to making decisions indisputably guided only by the facts and the law," Garland said Thursday.

-The announcement comes three days after news broke that classified documents had been found at Biden's private office in November less than a week before the midterm elections – a discovery that led the DOJ to launch an initial inquiry.
+The announcement came just a few days after news broke that classified documents had been found at Biden's private office less than a week before the midterm elections in November — a discovery that led the DOJ to launch an initial inquiry.

-In response to Garland's announcement Thursday, the White House said it has "cooperated closely" with the DOJ during its review and plans to continue working with Hur's special counsel investigation, according to a statement from Richard Sauber, a lawyer for the president.
+The White House has said it has cooperated with the DOJ during its review and plans to continue working with Hur's special counsel investigation.

-"We are confident that a thorough review will show that these documents were inadvertently misplaced, and the President and his lawyers acted promptly upon discovery of this mistake," according to the statement.
+"We are confident that a thorough review will show that these documents were inadvertently misplaced, and the president and his lawyers acted promptly upon discovery of this mistake," said Richard Sauber, a White House lawyer, in a statement.

-On Friday, White House press secretary Karine Jean-Pierre said Biden "takes classified information, classified documents very seriously" and that his office will cooperate with the special counsel as it has been doing with the Department of Justice.

 Here's what we know about the Biden documents so far:

-On three occasions, classified documents were found at Biden's private residence and a D.C. office he used before becoming president.
+On four occasions, classified documents were found at Biden's private residence and a D.C. office he used before becoming president.

-Early last November, Biden's personal lawyers were packing files from his one-time office at the Penn Biden Center for Diplomacy and Global Engagement, a think tank founded in 2018 by the University of Pennsylvania where Biden served as a fellow and professor before he became president.
+Early last November, Biden's personal lawyers were packing files from an office he had in Washington for his work at the Penn Biden Center for Diplomacy and Global Engagement, a think-tank founded by the University of Pennsylvania.

-There, in a "locked closet," the White House says, they discovered some files that were marked as classified, even though the office had not been authorized for the storage of classified documents.
-The documents were quickly turned over to the National Archives.
+There, in a "locked closet," the White House said, they discovered some classified files that should not have been there.
+The documents were turned over to the National Archives.

 Then, on Nov.
 4, the National Archives inspector general informed the Department of Justice of the discovery.
-In mid-November, Garland tapped John Lausch, a Trump-appointed U.S. Attorney in Chicago, to begin an initial investigation.
+By mid-November, Garland had tapped John Lausch, a Trump-appointed U.S. Attorney in Chicago, to oversee an assessment of the materials.

-In December, after a review that began after the November discovery, Biden's personal counsel Robert Bauer informed Lausch that another set of documents had been found in the garage of Biden's private home in Wilmington, Del.
+On Dec.
+20, Biden's personal counsel Robert Bauer informed Lausch that another set of documents had been found that day in the garage of Biden's private home in Wilmington, Del.
 Those documents were soon secured by the FBI.

-Finally, on Wednesday night, Biden's team discovered one more classified document at Biden's Wilmington home.
+On Jan.
+11 — two days after CBS News broke a story about the documents — Biden's personal attorneys searched his homes in Wilmington and Rehoboth Beach.
+They found one classified document at Biden's Wilmington home.

+On Thursday, the White House described the review as being over.
+"The search is complete," White House press secretary Karine Jean-Pierre told reporters.

 The White House says it was unintentional and that they will cooperate fully.